 The amount of the initial payment you receive is calculated from the day your application is received to the end of that financial year.
 You do not need to reapply for future payments.
 After the initial payment, you will receive the full payment each year while you are eligible.

-Find out more about the current financial year payment amount and other payment information on the Department of Social Services bladder and bowel website.
+Find out more about the current financial year payment amount and other payment information on the Department of Health bladder and bowel website.

 You can elect to receive the annual payment in full in July each year or as 2 half payments in July and January of each year.
 You will get a statement when payments are made.
 You can change your payment frequency by contacting the CAPS team.